-- If Citrix scripts consistently fail, the version of Citrix on the client may not be compatible with the version of Citrix on the server (including required patches). - To test if this is the problem, manually run the script using the Command Prompt.
+If Citrix scripts consistently fail, the version of Citrix on the client may not be compatible with the version of Citrix on the server (including required patches).

+To test if this is the problem, manually run the script using the Command Prompt.
 If you have incompatible versions of Citrix, you will receive an error message similar to the following:

-Due to limitations in Citrix, a Citrix script may not run successfully in server mode, but will run successfully in process mode. • You should also confirm that a separate user session is not running the Citrix Connection Center, outside of BPM.
+You should also confirm that a separate user session is not running the Citrix Connection Center, outside of BPM.
 To resolve this issue, close all instances of concenter.exe and other citrix processes for all users.